sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 teaching that God is not outside of nature, but immanent in nature And at last both ideas are discardedand it is taught that whatever is real is He; there isno difference.
 "Svetaketu, thou art That."
-Theimmanent one is at last declared to be the same thatis in the human [soul](# "Complete Works of Swami Vivekananda, Vol. III.pp.
-281, 397, and 398.").This fact is recognized byBâdarâyana too and so commentators make a mistakewhen they think that the Sutras propound only theirdoctrine and nothing else.
+Theimmanent one is at last declared to be the same thatis in the human soul[^10].This fact is recognized byBâdarâyana too and so commentators make a mistakewhen they think that the Sutras propound only theirdoctrine and nothing else.

+[^10]: "Complete Works of Swami Vivekananda, Vol. III.pp.
+281, 397, and 398."

  This grand principle of Adhikâribheda is thefoundation on which the teachings of the Upanishads,the Brahma-Sutras, and the Gitâ are based and that isthe reason why they have been universally acceptedby the Hindus of all classes and denominations.From this point of view we are inclined to think thatof all the commentators Sankâra has done the greatestjustice to the Sutrakâra by his twofold doctrine ofthe absolute and phenomenal reality.